Let’s go over what I know right now. My home is gone.

 I’ve got no idea if my folks are alright.
 And right now I’ve got no means of finding out.
 That’s the item I get to when I offhandedly discover that the pit of my stomach is much lower than I’ve previously known it to be.

 I shouldn’t be this calm.
 I should be sobbing on my knees on the ashen beach.
-Crying hasn’t come so easily since my first death, and that should scare me.
+Crying hasn’t come so easily since I died, and that should scare me.
 I wish it scared me.
 I try to tell myself that now is not the time for a personal crisis, but quickly correct myself; it is the perfect time for a personal crisis.
 My dad and my friends are potentially dead, and I’m an indeterminate distance away, so I can’t even know.
-I just hope the damage wasn’t so widespread that it got the rest of my family on the other side of the archipelago.
+The rest of my family travels further down the archipelago for their day-to-day, I hope the damage wasn’t widespread enough to have gotten them too.

 ...What if it was?